Would you like to download our mobile app from the App Store?Download

 The company must be an unquoted trading company which is not under the control of another company.
 The company can have subsidiaries provided these too satisfy the relevant requirements and any prescribed limits will then apply for the group as a whole and not just the issuing company.

 The company must carry on a qualifying trading activity, which precludes (but is not limited to) activities such as banking, holding licenses, legal and financial services, property development and farming.
-The trade must have been carried on for less than 7 years (or 12 years for a knowledge intensive company), or the total of all investments made within a 30 day period must equate to at least 50% of the company’s average turnover taken over a period of 5 years.
+The share issue must generally take place within 7 years of the first commercial sale made by the company (or 12 years for a knowledge intensive company), or the total of all investments made within a 30 day period must equate to at least 50% of the company’s average turnover taken over a period of 5 years.

 The important point to note here is that the legislation stipulates that the trade starts with the first commercial transaction undertaken, whether that be by the issuing company or by another person.
 This would then include, say, a trade started by a partnership before incorporation, with the ‘clock’ therefore not simply starting at the date of the issuing company’s incorporation.
 This is a new stipulation introduced by the Finance No2 Act 2015 in order to restrict the level of EIS investments to younger enterprise companies and to prevent the UK falling foul of the EU State Aid restrictions.